ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The Fremont weekly journal._](https://chroniclingamerica.loc.gov/lccn/sn85038229/1874-06-19/ed-1/seq-5)

 #### 1874-06-19 &middot; Fremont, Sandusky County, Ohio

 <table style="width: 100%;"><tr><td style="width: 50%">

+The following short rules for ac­
+tion, in case of accident, will be
 found useful to remember.
 For
 dust in the eyes avoid rubbing;
 dash water in them ; remove cinders,